adedeji-rodemade/de_zoomcamp_project/README.md

 ## 📀 Overview

-This project is the final capstone project of the DataTalksClub DE Zoomcamp.
-It's a complete end-to-end data engineering pipeline built to ingest, transform, and visualize cycling data from the [Transport for London (TfL) Active Travel Counts Programme](https://cycling.data.tfl.gov.uk/).
+This project is a complete end-to-end data engineering pipeline built to ingest, transform, and visualize cycling data from the [Transport for London (TfL) Active Travel Counts Programme](https://cycling.data.tfl.gov.uk/).
 The pipeline automates the collection of quarterly and seasonal cycling count data available as CSV files on the TfL open data portal and enables efficient analysis of long-term trends in cycling activity across London.

 ## 📊 Problem Statement